Urien Rheged: The rebellion of Rhys FitzUryen ap Gruffudd

 Like many other figures of the Early Middle Ages in Welsh tradition, Urien captured interest in Wales even a millennium after his death.
 In the sixteenth century, Rhys ap Gruffudd, a grandson of the Rhys ap Thomas who greatly aided Henry Tudor at the Battle of Bosworth Field, was disinherited from his grandfather's estates by order of Henry VIII.
 The king instead gave these lands to his follower Walter Devereux.
 This greatly incensed Rhys, who then began a long feud with Devereux, which ultimately led to the execution of Rhys on charges of treason.
 Just like Henry Tudor, Rhys tried to weaponise political prophecy to gather support for his cause in Wales.
 He was accused of going by the name "FitzUryen", meaning 'son of Urien', and attempting to gain support from James V of Scotland to make himself an independent Prince of Wales.
 Rhys claimed to be a member of the house of Dinefwr, which originated with Rhodri Mawr's son Cadell.
 Rhodri's ancestry claims an origin from Llywarch Hen, which would make Rhys ap Gruffudd a distant relative of Urien.
 (Note: It appears that Rhys claimed direct descent from Urien, perhaps a confusion on the part of later tradition.
 Note that other, similarly late medieval families claimed descent from Urien's sons, see Bartrum 1974.)
 As Urien was remembered for his battles against the English, the authorities feared he would be able to capitalise on anti-English sentiment in Wales.
 Urien's son Owain was associated with ravens in later Welsh literature, and Rhys ap Gruffudd, together with his grandfather Rhys ap Thomas, bore three ravens on their coat of arms, which were called the "ravens of Urien" by contemporaneous poets such as Guto'r Glyn and Lewys Glyn Cothi.

 Arthurian legend

-Geoffrey of Monmouth, drawing on Welsh sources and his own imagination, adapted Urien into Arthurian legend, and made him known across Europe with the explosive popularity of his Historia Regum Britanniae.
+Geoffrey of Monmouth, drawing on Welsh sources and his own imagination, adapted Urien into the Arthurian legend, and made him known across Europe with the explosive popularity of his Historia Regum Britanniae.
 In Geoffrey's telling, taken on by many following him, Urien is one of three brothers who ruled Scotland before the Saxon invasion – the others being Lot of Lothian, and Augusel.
 After freeing Scotland, Arthur restored the throne of Alba to Augusel, and made Urien king of Mureif (perhaps Monreith, or Moray).
 Urien's son Eventus later succeeds Augusel as king of Alba.